Patient News for September 2020: 🦠 the story continues…

 And finally… 💰

 Having discussed this with many of you over the last few years, we have at last had a chance to review our pricing structure.
 This has resulted in some changes - please take the time to look at the website www.sageaesthetic.co.uk/price-guide.html# to review.
-This is the first time we have reviewed prices in ten years, so I hope you understand.
+This is the first time we have reviewed prices in ten years, so we hope you understand.

 Looking forward to seeing you all soon Take care in the meantime!